ovidiuch/jobs-done/README.md

 You decide it's time to call it a day.

 You are guided through a set of (customizable) steps meant to relieve your mind from work-related thoughts.
-This often involves formalizing thoughts into tasks and creating a plan for tomorrow.
+The steps often involve formalizing thoughts into tasks and creating a plan for tomorrow.
 Each step can have one more **external links** attached.

-Then you **say a "set phrase" out loud.** This step is personal so choose a set phrase you resonate with.
+Then you **say a "set phrase" out loud.** The set phrase is personal, so choose a phrase you resonate with.
 Verbalizing your set phrase "provides a simple cue to your mind that it's safe to release work-related thoughts for the rest of the day."

-Finally, you're presented an array of (customizable) pastime activities you could do to disconnect.
+Finally, you're presented a collection of (customizable) pastime activities you can do to disconnect.

 > I extended the original shutdown ritual with the last step because I've often found myself clueless about how to spend my evening after a day fully immersed in work.

 ## Tech stack

-This is a [React Native](https://facebook.github.io/react-native/) app built with [React Native for Web](https://github.com/necolas/react-native-web/).
-For web publishing, it compiles into a static app with the app data embedded in the frontend build.
+_Jobs Done!_ is a [React Native](https://facebook.github.io/react-native/) app built with [React Native for Web](https://github.com/necolas/react-native-web/).
+For web publishing, _Jobs Done!_ compiles into a static app with the app data embedded in the frontend build.

-The project features a [custom server-side rendering implementation](https://github.com/skidding/jobs-done/blob/d3d85ce6c5b156249702d90190397bd67fdc31ed/tools/shared/renderIndex.js#L13-L39), which might be interesting for someone trying to understand how SSR works.
+The project features a [custom server-side rendering implementation](https://github.com/skidding/jobs-done/blob/d3d85ce6c5b156249702d90190397bd67fdc31ed/tools/shared/renderIndex.js#L13-L39), which might be interesting for someone trying to understand how SSR (Server-Side Rendering) works.

 Styles are defined _universally_ using [styled-components](https://www.styled-components.com/).
 Same styles compile to native platforms as well as browsers (on both client and server side).
 Pretty cool!